neondatabase/website/content/docs/introduction/monitoring-page.md

 The dashboard displays metrics for the selected **Branch** and **Compute**.
 Use the drop-down menus to view metrics for a different branch or compute.
 Use the **Refresh** button to update the displayed metrics.

-If your compute was idle or there has not been much activity, charts may display this message: `There is no data to display.
+If your compute was idle or there has not been much activity, graphs may display this message: `There is no data to display.
 Try a different time period or check back later`.
 In this case, try selecting a different time period or returning later after more usage data has been collected.

 <Admonition type="note">
 The values and plotted lines in your graphs display `0` during periods when your compute is inactive.
 For example, **RAM**, **CPU**, and **Database size** values lines go to `0` when a compute autosuspends due to inactivity.
 The information displayed when hovering over a graph will indicate that the endpoint is inactive, meaning there was no activity on the compute.
 Inactive periods are also represented in a graph by a background with a diagonal line pattern.